igvteam/spacewalk/README.md

     <td style="width: 50%; padding-left: 15px; vertical-align: top;">
       <p>
         The IGV browser has a pair of tracks showing histone modifications from ChIP-seq data displayed as a bar chart of signal intensities.
-In the series of image below, as I move the cursor across the IGV track notice how the corresponding genomic location on the 3D structure is highlighted.
+In the series of image below, as the cursor moves across the IGV track notice how the corresponding genomic location on the 3D structure is highlighted.
     </p>
     </td>